kovidgoyal/rapydscript-ng/README.md

 1. RapydScript now supports the Python conditional operator syntax:
    ``a = 1 if b else 2``

+1. RapydScript now supports class level variables.
+The original compiler used to simply throw away all non-method code in the class context.
+It doesn;t do that any more :)

 1. The command line interface has been cleaned up with many new options and improved modularization/robustness.
 The test suite is now run automatically on Travis for continuous integration.
 I also took the opportunity to get rid